anandchaturvedi1/cpp-multifactor-backtester/README.md

 <img width="700" height="450" alt="cumulative_returns" src="https://github.com/user-attachments/assets/344be388-9350-4b77-bd6e-8e164c9934d5" />

 ## About this Project
-This repository contains a **C++-based multi-factor equity backtester** designed to evaluate long/short portfolio strategies using momentum and volatility signals.
+This repository contains a **C++-based multi-factor equity backtester** designed to evaluate long/short portfolio strategies using canonical momentum and volatility signals.
 Built as part of my ongoing work in quantitative research and trading strategy development, it demonstrates my ability to:

 - Implement finance-relevant algorithms in **performance-oriented C++**
 - Structure code for scalability, factor extensibility, and fast computation